-Despite ongoing student/faculty advocacy for divestment, Colorado State University has not taken steps to divest from fossil fuel companies.
+Score explanation: Despite ongoing student/faculty advocacy for divestment, Colorado State University has not taken steps to divest from fossil fuel companies.
 A coalition of students, alumni, faculty, staff and community members are working together to demand Colorado State University disclose, divest, reinvest, and take a stand (https://divestcsu.org/).
 This campaign is modeled after the successful Divest Harvard Campaign.

+1

+Section Total (22 out of 32)

+68.75%

+Back to Summary Page here

 Grading

 Section Overview

 This section focuses on the grading of the report card.
 The institution received a grade for each of the individual sections as well as an overall institutional grade.
 Section point totals were tallied, divided by the total points available for the section, and converted to a percentage.
 The overall institutional grade is a weighted average of the section grades, with curriculum receiving a higher weight owing to its larger number of metrics.
 Letter grades for each section and the institution overall were then assigned according to the table below.

 Letter Grade Percentage

 А 80% - 100%

 В 60% - 79%

 С 40% - 59%

 D 20% - 39%

 F 0% - 19%

-\Within each grade bracket, a score in the top 5% (\5 to\9%), receives a "+", and a score in the bottom 5% (\0-4%) receives a "--".
+Within each grade bracket, a score in the top 5% ($5$ to $9$ %), receives a "+", and a score in the bottom 5% ($0$ - 4%) receives a "--".
 For example, a percentage score of 78% would be a B+.

-Planetary Health Grades for the Colorado State University School of Veterinary Medicine

-The following table presents the individual section grades and overall institutional grade for the Ontario Veterinary College on this veterinary-school-specific Planetary Health Report Card.

-Section Raw Score % Letter Grade

-Planetary Health Curriculum (30%) 69.8% В

-Interdisciplinary Research (17.5%) 82.4% А-

-Community Outreach and Advocacy (17.5%) 42.9% C-

-Support for Student-led Planetary Health Initiatives (17.5%) 86.7% А

-Campus Sustainability (17.5%) 68.8% В

-Institutional Grade 70.04% В
+Planetary Health Grades for the Colorado State University, School of Veterinary Medicine The following table presents the individual section grades and overall institutional grade for the Colorado State University, School of Veterinary Medicine on this Veterinary medicine-school-specific Planetary Health Report Card.
+Section Raw Score % Letter Grade Planetary Health Curriculum (30%) $(60/86) \ge 100 = 69.77\%$ В Interdisciplinary Research (17.5%) (14/17) x 100 = 82.35% A- Community Outreach and Advocacy (17.5%) (8/14) x 100 = 57.14% C+ Support for Student-led Planetary Health Initiatives (17.5%) (13/15) x 100= 86.67% А Campus Sustainability (17.5%) (22/32) x 100 = 68.75% В Institutional Grade (Ax0.3 + Bx0.175 + Cx0.175 + Dx0.175 + Ex0.175) = 72.54% В Report Card Trends Section Overview This graph demonstrates trends in overall and section grades for the years in which Colorado State University has participated in the Planetary Health Report Card initiative.

+Academic Year